 We watched an enormous machine presort the mail and then walked through a big room filled with filing cabinets where each client has a folder holding their mail.
 It was a very impressive operation!

 We learned that Escapees will soon be offering a service where clients can view a scanned image of each envelope they receive and then opt to have it opened or shredded.
 This could come in very handy for time-sensitive or important documents that you’re waiting to receive.
-We have used the mail forwarding service offered by Dakota Post in South Dakota since 2007, and they have also begun to offer a mail scanning service which we have been beta testing for them.
-It’s pretty neat to be able to see what mail you have waiting for you!

 The Escapees community tour usually includes a trolly ride all around the campus, but the trolley driver was at Escapade, so we didn’t see that part of the tour.
 Next time!!